-- It works poorly with low sales volumes.
+- It works poorly with low sales volume.

-- It doesn’t consider any seasonality (if you have a forecast that takes into account the seasonality, you can use it with the corresponding deviation).
+- It doesn’t consider any seasonality of your supply chain (if you have a forecast demand system that takes into account the seasonality, you can use it with the corresponding deviation).

 - There is an underestimation of extreme cases.
 In practice, the demand profile varies around an average value, with few high sales in the year.
 The distribution of demand is thus rarely symmetric, the curve is rather “widened to the right”.
 The same goes for the lead time: your supplier will be sometimes early, sometimes late, and sometimes very late (and never very early).